Lesterpaintstheworld/terminal-velocity/mathweb/flask/demande.md

-## Objective for Specification Agent
+## Objective for the Management Agent

 ### Action Statement
 Develop a comprehensive backstory for Isabella Torres, focusing on her motivations, challenges faced during the transition to an AI-driven economy, and her interactions with key characters.
 This should enhance her depth and relevance to the overarching narrative.